pagopa/terraform-azurerm-v3/monitoring_function/README.md

     "threshold" : 100, # (Optional) The criteria threshold value that activates the alert "operator" : "LessThan" # (Optional) The criteria operator.
 Possible values are Equals, GreaterThan, GreaterThanOrEqual, LessThan and LessThanOrEqual
     "aggregation": "Average" # (Required) The statistic that runs over the metric values.
 Possible values are Average, Count, Minimum, Maximum and Total.
-}
+    "customActionGroupIds": [] # (OPtional) List of additional action group ids associated to this specific alert }
 ```